Changing Electricity Suppliers in Illinois

 Rooftop solar requires a large upfront investment that begins to recoup energy costs over time, for homes with roofs that meet requirements.
 Community Solar allows Illinois residents to sign up with a local solar farm like those provided by Clearway Community Solar and support 100% renewable power while receiving solar bill credits that help lower the utility supply costs.* So in short, coupling your utility default supply rate with a Community Solar subscription may be your best option for low energy costs, and avoids the hassles of shopping and switching with each new energy contract.
 And with Clearway’s Community Solar program, the savings are guaranteed.

 Illinois residents, just like those in Massachusetts and New York, have many options when it comes to choosing how to manage their electricity.
 Many are now taking advantage of the opportunity to get out of the endless cycle of switching between retail energy suppliers and utilities, and moving towards a more sustainable future with solar.
 For more information on how you can make the sustainable switch, contact us today.

-*Savings calculated as 20% on the value of the net metering credits generated by the residential solar subscription on the default supply service rate with the utility (ComEd or Ameren).
-Customers not on their utility default supply rate may not receive the same savings or any savings.
+*Subject to credit approval.
+Subscription term is 20-years.
+Savings calculated as 20% on the value of the net metering credits generated by the residential solar subscription.
 Clearway is not responsible for utility delays in applying net metering credits.
+Terms and conditions may apply.